prometheusaxiom/Official-Receipt-Generator/README.md

 # Official-Receipt-Generator

-Java Program created during 2nd Year in Polytechnic University of the Philippines
+Java program created as a requirement in Computer Programming 3 during 2nd Year in Polytechnic University of the Philippines